AlfredMoore/realsenseZMQ/README.md

 This repo is built to send RealSense frames through ZMQ.

 The ROS based Image Communication is too slow and requires higher bandwidth.
+Default using `tcp://*:5555`.

+This is only the image publisher on robot.
+The ZeroMQ subscriber should run on XR device or other computational device.

 ## How to use
 ```bash